 d) Seismic Waves: When an earthquake occurs, it generates seismic waves that radiate outward from the seismic focus.

 e) Seismograph: A seismograph is an instrument used to detect and record the seismic waves generated by an earthquake.
 It consists of a sensitive recording device that measures the vibrations of the Earth's surface.
-The data collected from seismographs helps scientists analyze and understand the characteristics of earthquakes.
+The data collected from seismographs helps scientists analyse and understand the characteristics of earthquakes.

 f) Richter Scale: The Richter scale is a logarithmic scale used to measure the intensity of an earthquake.
 It quantifies the amount of energy released by an earthquake.
 The scale ranges from 0 to 9, with each whole number increase representing a tenfold increase in amplitude and approximately 31.6 times more energy release.